Friday, December 31, 2021

 Then earlier this week, I finally got to here:

 The quilt I call my "Civil War Strippie" is D-O-N-E!
 This was a squirrel moment project that started back in September because I've been obsessed with Edyta Sitar's Laundry Basket Quilts designs since last year's pandemic.
-This one is her quilt called "Cinnamon Stix".
+This one is her quilt design called "Cinnamon Stix".
 I've also made these:

 "California" 2020 Mystery Quilt (top), "Lidia", "Snow Day"